LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 Thank for pointing this out.
 The prose here does not explain clearly our evidence for this claim.

-First off, the overall goal was to run Reticulated (with and without blame) on one large benchmark to see if it ever had a huge "timeout-level" slowdown, similar to the ones we observe in our ``rational programmer'' experiment.
+The goal was to run Reticulated (with and without blame) on one reasonably large benchmark to see if it ever had a huge "timeout-level" slowdown, similar to the ones we observe in our ``rational programmer'' experiment.

 To this end, we converted our fully-typed `sieve` benchmark from TR to Reticulated.
-Then we ran this fully-typed Reticulated program twice: without blame and with blame.
-Adding blame gave a huge slowdown.
+Then we ran this fully-typed Reticulated program twice: with and without blame.
+The `with blame` variant experienced a huge slowdown.

 This little experiment suggests that Reticulated does not employ any crucial implementation techniques that can mitigate the slowdown we observe with Shallow Racket.

-chrdimo: Is the translation faithful in terms of types?

-chrdimo: I think there is a valid point here that the claim comes out as too strong but what we have a single data point.
-I think we should also admit this and say that we will tone down the claim.
+Of course, all we have is a single data point, and this must come thru more clearly in our prose.
+We would hope that this submission and the parallel submission on Shallow Racket's construction inspires the Reticulaed team to report data on larger benchmarks than the ones in their published papers.

 > The characterization of the Monotonic semantics for references [22] as a
 > variant of natural isn't correct--its exception-raising and blame